 Food, after all, is something that everyone needs to live, so it unites us all, in a way.

 That’s why I like to think back to the first time I tried a particular dish, to the people who were there, and to the memories we made.

 It’s like baking cookies at Christmastime or making macaroni and cheese as a kid.
 You make those memories and they are ones that you hold fondly in your heart.

 Or maybe that’s just the sappy part of me… Does anyone else out there relate?

 Let’s talk about this particular recipe.
-Chicken Marsala is a classic Italian dish that I’m sure you’ve heard of, if not tasted, if you’ve ever been to a traditional Italian restaurant.
+Chicken Marsala is a classic Italian dish, right alongside Chicken Piccata and Chicken Parmesan, that I’m sure you’ve heard of, if not tasted, if you’ve ever been to a traditional Italian restaurant.

 I happened to be lucky with my first experience with this dish.
 I tried chicken Marsala for the first time in Italy, on the terrace of a small restaurant.